416rehman/splite/README.md

 In the below example, once the user calls the `prefix` command, they won't be able to call it again, until 30 seconds after that command has been run.

+##### Channel Exclusive
+Similar to the `exclusive` option, but will act on an entire channel.
+This option allows for one running command at a time in a channel, i.e. a trivia game command is set to be `channelExclusive: true`, now if a user starts a game of trivia, another user won't be able to start another game of trivia in the same channel until the first game is finished (done method is called).

 ```javascript
 // src/commands/info/prefix.js